jdubray/sam-samples/todomvc-app/readme.md

 # SAM TodoMVC Implementation (ES6)

-> SAM is a new reactive/functional pattern that simplifies Front-End architectures by clearly separating the business logic from the view and, in particular, strictly decoupling back-end APIs from the Front-End. [- The SAM Pattern](http://sam.js.org)
+> SAM is a new software engineering pattern that simplifies the Front-End development by cleanly separating the business logic from the view and strictly decoupling back-end APIs from the Front-End. [- The SAM Pattern](http://sam.js.org)

+This code sample uses the `sam-pattern` [library](https://www.npmjs.com/package/sam-pattern)

 ![](http://sam.js.org/assets/figures/fig6.jpg)